teg-iitr/congestion-emission-routing-system/README.md

 The routing is done using the existing graphhopper libraries.
 Traffic data and air pollution data is fetched every 10 minutes from Here Maps Api and Aqicn Api and real-time routing is done.<br>
 # Notes
 * Used the following geocoding library: https://github.com/location-iq/leaflet-geocoder<br>
-* Please note that specifying points outside the bounds of the datareader file currently raises PointOutOfBoundsException error:
-[com.graphhopper.util.exceptions.PointOutOfBoundsException: Point 0 is out of bounds: your_latitude,your_longitude the bounds are: bbox of datareader file]
-We are currently working on giving a relevant message to the client instead.

 # Steps
 In order to use the above project,
 * Clone the repository using the following command on your console/command prompt in the location of your choice: <br>git clone https://github.com/teg-iitr/gh_configured_router.git